|

 following macros are predefined in Mac OS X:

-Objective-C++ .mm files, or when you override the file extension
+Objective-C++.mmfiles, or when you override the file extension

-- This macro is defined on systems that use natural alignment.
+with-ObjCor-ObjC++flags.__ASSEMBLER__This macro is defined when compiling .sfiles.__NATURAL_ALIGNMENT__This macro is defined on systems that use natural alignment.
 When using

-natural alignment, an
+natural alignment, an intis aligned onsizeof(int)boundary, a short

-int is aligned on sizeof(short) boundary, and so on.
+int is aligned onsizeof(short)boundary, and so on.
 It's defined by

 default when you're compiling code for the PowerPC, SPARC, and HPPA.

-- This macro is defined if the -bsd switch was specified when GNU C was
+It's not defined when you use the-malign-mac68kcompiler switch.__STRICT_BSD__This macro is defined if the -bsd switch was specified when GNU C was

-- This macro is set to an integer that represents the version number of
+invoked.__MACH__This macro is defined if Mach system calls are supported.__APPLE__This macro is defined in any Apple computer.__APPLE_CC__This macro is set to an integer that represents the version number of

 the compiler.
 This lets you distinguish, for example, between compilers